henry-pan/henry-pan/README.md

 🖥 I'm a software engineer and indie game developer ([Studio Xehryn](https://www.xehryn.com/))

-🛠 I'm currently working on a remake of my game, [Gate of Providence](https://www.xehryn.com/gop/)
+🛠 I'm currently working on new portfolio site

 🌱 Currently learning and honing my skills in TypeScript and React Hooks